 The operating businesses are combined into operating groups, which generally have overlapping product offerings, geographical presence, customer bases, distribution channels, and regulatory oversight.
 These operating groups are considered the Company's reportable segments as the Company's chief operating decision-maker regularly reviews financial results at the operating group level and uses this information to manage the Company's operations.
-The accounting policies of the segments are consistent with those described in the Company's most recently filed Form 10-K in the summary of significant accounting policies.
 The Company evaluates performance of the segments based on the groups' net third party sales, excluding precious metal content, and segment income.
 The Company defines net third party sales excluding precious metal content as the Company's net sales excluding the precious metal cost within the products sold, and this is considered a non-US GAAP measure.
 The Company's exclusion of precious metal content in the measurement of net third party sales enhances comparability of performance between periods as it excludes the fluctuating market prices of the precious metal content.
-The Company defines segment income as net operating income before restructuring and other costs, interest expense, interest income, other expense (income), net and provision for income taxes.
+The Company defines segment income as net operating income after the assignment of certain direct corporate costs and before restructuring and other costs, interest expense, interest income, other expense (income), net and provision for income taxes.
 A description of the products and services provided within each of the Company's three reportable segments is provided below.